Post Date: February 2, 2014

 What are poppers?

-What are the effects of poppers?
+What are the effects?

 - Poppers are highly flammable.
 Keep away from cigarettes, candles, and lighters.